Former Sysadmin Accused of Planting 'Time Bomb' In Company's Database

 maybe multiple time bombs (Score:2)

 Of course Allegro had Backups?
-(Score:2)
+(Score:4, Interesting)

 Who in the heck was monitoring for changes to Oracle's software?
 Too many unanswered questions.